fry69/bluesky-migration-guide/README.md

   }
 }
 ```
-Now edit the `plc_new.json` with you favorite editor and add e.g. the additional recovery key to the proposed new DID document (note that I got carried away and changed the `alsoKnownAs` field, do not do this):
+Now edit the `plc_new.json` with your favorite editor and add, e.g., the additional recovery key to the proposed new DID document (note that I got carried away and changed the `alsoKnownAs` field—do not do this):
 ```shell
 $ cat plc_new.json
 {